emojicode/emojicode.github.io/src/reference/optionals.md

 You can combine 🍊 or 🍋 with 🍦 to one statement with this syntax:

 ```
-🍊🍦 variableName value
+🍊🍦 variableName optionalValue
 ```

 or

 ```
-🍋🍦 variableName value
+🍋🍦 variableName optionalValue
 ```

-This will unwrap and set the value of *value*  into the variable *variableName* and execute the code block assigned if *value* is not Nothingness.
-If *value* is not Nothingness the 🍊 or 🍋 statement will behave as if an expression evaluated to true; otherwise the 🍊 or 🍋 statement will behave as if the expression evaluated to false.
+This will unwrap and set the value of *optionalValue*  into the variable *variableName* and execute the code block assigned if *optionalValue* is not Nothingness.
+If *optionalValue* is not Nothingness the 🍊 or 🍋 statement will behave as if an expression evaluated to true; otherwise the 🍊 or 🍋 statement will behave as if the expression evaluated to false.

 Example: